tech-dojo/React-Task-Manager/README.md

-React Task Management is a simple task manager built with react,material-ui,and  nodejs.The project was meant to be used by a small team and very much a work in progress.
+React Task Management is a simple task manager built with React, Material-ui, Sequelize, and Nodejs.The project was meant to be used by a small team and very much a work in progress.

 # Features and Functionalities
   - Two types of Users : Managers and Programmers.